modalpdx/MintTinPS_882/README.md

 * Maximum current: 200mA
 * Linear regulators are not the most efficient

 This is a perfectly capable power supply for breadboarding.
+If you need a power supply for something else, this isn't it.

 ##Motivation